biz9framework/biz9-scriptz/README.md

 # BiZ9-ScriptZ
-The BiZ9-ScriptZ framework component handles all scripting for the BiZ9-Framework.
+The BiZ9-ScriptZ package handles all scripting for the BiZ9-Framework based projects.

 ## Installation
 Use the [npm](https://npm.com) installer to install.